The Business Analyst Job Outlook in 2023

 Exploding growth for business analyst positions

 However, the BLS also predicts a bright future for other job positions that share responsibilities with business analysts.
 For example, market research analyst is another analogous position — it focuses on using data to spot trends, synthesize consumer data, and provide recommendations on sales strategy.
-Growth for this position will be as high as 22% by 2030.
+Growth for this position will be as high as 2

 As always, it’s worth taking forecasts with a grain of salt.
 Still, whether you choose sales and operations or budget and management analysis, you can expect the demand for business analysts to keep trending upward.